Walter Werzowa

-Walter Werzowa (born 15 December 1960) is an Austrian composer, producer and owner of LA-based music production studio Musikvergnuegen.
+Walter Werzowa (born 15 December 1960) is an Austrian-born composer, producer and owner of LA-based music production studio Musikvergnuegen.
 He is most famous for composing the "Intel bong" jingle and the 1980s hit "Bring Me Edelweiss" as part of the band Edelweiss.
 Walter Werzowa joined an AI team to co-write Beethoven’s 10th symphony, that premiered October 9, 2021 in Bonn.
-He is leading the music department for the immersive Mozart!
-Experience Vienna.
+Robbie Williams heard Walter's Beethoven work and asked to work on Robbie's 2022 Angels remake.
+He is leading the music department for the immersive Mythos Mozart Experience Vienna.
+Walter collaborated with Refik Anadol in "Mozart Forever."
+Walter is heading the Filmmusik department at MDW University of Music and Performing Arts Vienna.

 Biography

 Walter Werzowa was born in Vienna, Austria, where he studied classical guitar and electronic music at Vienna Musik Hochschule.
 His collaboration with Otto M. Zykan opened doors for contemporary classical music.
 Walter moved to the United States of America after Edelweiss disbanded, at which point, he studied film music at the University of Southern California.
 Werzowa has been featured in various literature and referred to as "the guru of audio branding."
 He and his wife Evelyne currently reside in Los Angeles with their three children Camille, Julien, and Lucca.

 In 2016, Werzowa received his Master of Arts degree from the University of Santa Monica.